siddhantkamra/Sudoku-Generator-Solver/README.md

 # Sudoku Solver

-This project is a simple sudoku solver that uses a REST API t0 generate Sudoku puzzles and serves them to a frontend.
+This project is a simple sudoku solver that uses a REST API to generate Sudoku puzzles and serves them to a frontend.

 ## Setup